RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## Dynamically Changing Audio Parameters

 Several of the parameters defined for the above nodes such as the `frequency` of an oscillator or the `gain` of the gain node can be changed dynamically while the audio is playing.
-However, to do so, it is best to not directly change the corresponding property, but use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
-These allow for much more control on when and how the values change such as with [`AudioParam#setValueAtTime`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime).
+However, to do so, it is best to not directly change the corresponding property, but to use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
+These allow for much more control over when and how the values change such as with [`AudioParam#setValueAtTime`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime).

 ## Additional Resources